 Required Rate of Return

-The required rate of return is usually a comparable investment that offers a certain interest rate with similar investment time and risk.
+The required rate of return, financially speaking, is the rate you should "require" from your bond based on comparable investments that are available.
 The assumption is that it's pointless to invest in a bond if you can achieve an equivalent or better return with an alternative investment.
-As an example, if you could invest in another opportunity that guaranteed 6 percent interest per year, the bond would have to offer at least that to be attractive.
-Therefore, you would use 6 percent as the required rate of return to discount future bond payments.
+For example, if there are bonds available in the marketplace that pay 5 percent, and they carry they same safety and return characteristics that you require, a bond you invest in should have at least a 5 percent return to be attractive.
+Therefore, you would use 5 percent as your required rate of return.

 Discounting Future Payment to Present Values